fpigeon/es6-learning/readme.md

 ## ES2015 Crash Course
 link [https://laracasts.com/series/es6-cliffsnotes/][1]

+These are my notes from the ES2015 Crash Course by Jeffrey Way.

 ## No more VAR, use LET and CONST
 ES6 introduces two new keywords for declaring variables: let and const.